 - Quality Assessment and Performance Improvement (“QAPI”) – The new rules replace 42 CFR § 484.16 (Group of professional personnel) and 42 CFR § 484.52 (Evaluation of the agency’s program) with a single new CoP for QAPI.
 The new CoP includes five standards: program scope, program data, program activities, performance improvement projects, and executive responsibilities.
 Note that to allow six months for the collection of data performance projects have a phased in compliance date of July 13, 2018.

 - Clinical Records – Changes to clinical records include updated clinical record contents, authentication requirements, and retrieval of clinical records.

 This list is not exhaustive, but identifies notable changes to the CoPs.
 There are a number of additional revisions made by CMS, and it is important that your organization comply with all aspects of the new rule.

-When important news breaks, count on The Advis Group to keep you informed.
+When important news breaks, count on Advis to keep you informed.
 The healthcare industry is anything but stagnant, and rapid change is upon us.
 As a healthcare professional, you know staying current is paramount for your success.
 Advis is committed to providing key analysis whenever important developments break.
 To receive our timely updates and ensure you have the tools needed to plan for change, subscribe to the art of healthcare smart.